-Browser extension Web Scrapers are extensions that can be added to your browser.
-These are easy to run as they are integrated with your browser but at the same time, they are also limited because of this.
+Browser extensions Web Scrapers are extensions that can be added to your browser.
+These are easy to run as they are integrated with your browser, but at the same time, they are also limited because of this.
 Any advanced features that are outside the scope of your browser are impossible to run on Browser extension Web Scrapers.
 But Software Web Scrapers don’t have these limitations as they can be downloaded and installed on your computer.
-These are more complex than Browser extension Web Scrapers but they also have advanced features that are not limited by the scope of your browser.
+These are more complex than Browser web scrapers, but they also have advanced features that are not limited by the scope of your browser.

 Why is Python a popular programming language for Web Scraping?